 2. Nature's Head Self Contained

-The Aqua Magic V is built for all types of motorhomes, combining the classic look with a higher profile for a more comfortable seat.
+The Aqua Magic V is built for all types of RV, combining the classic look with a higher profile for a more comfortable seat.
 The Magic V also sports a single pedal design for easy use.
 Press halfway to fill the bowl with water, and press completely to flush.

 The Magic V has a powerful flush for full bowl coverage.
-The toilet seat is comfortable and it feels like the typical home toilet.
+The RV toilet seat is comfortable and it feels like the typical home toilet.
 The lid is well-designed and resistant to scuffing so no need to worry about maintenance.

 Installing the Magic V is easy enough as is servicing.
 And with its single pedal system you don’t need to flush repeatedly.
-One of the more noticeable things about the toilet is it is higher than the average.
+One of the more noticeable things about the toilet for RV is it is higher than the average.
 This is the reason why a lot of people like it since you’re not squatting.

 - Single pedal style for easy use